jmdaweb/inputLock/readme.md

 Input Lock has the following limitations:

 * The shortcut control+alt+del can be used even when the keyboard is locked.

-## Contact info

-This addon has been developed by Jose Manuel Delicado.
-If you want to contact me, send an e-mail to jm.delicado@nvda.es, or open an issue on GitHub at https://github.com/jmdaweb/inputLock

 ## Changelog